“I do believe something very magical can happen when you read a good book.” – J.K. Rowling

 From Year 2 and above, children have a 45-minute whole-class guided reading lesson every day.
-Three of these days are focused on a fiction class novel selected from a list of essential fiction reads for that year group.
+Two of these days are focused on a fiction class novel selected from a list of essential fiction reads for that year group.
 The other two days are focused on a non-fiction text linked to the current class topic.
+Children practise completing various comprehension texts on the fifth day.
 Reception and Year 1 guided reading lessons are structured slightly differently to accommodate the greater proportion of children still working on developing their phonics skills and reading strategies.
-Teachers also plan for purposeful opportunities to incorporate reading across the curriculum and various subjects.
+However, they also read a range of fiction and non-fiction key texts as a class.
+All class teachers also plan for purposeful opportunities to incorporate reading across the curriculum and various subjects.

 World Book Day is marked every academic year as part of book week in March.
 A whole school theme is identified and celebrated throughout the week, complemented by other activities such as storytelling workshops and travelling books shop.